New Physics Searches via Beam Normal Spin Asymmetry in Bhabha Scattering

 We now discuss subsequently the QED contribution to $B_n$ as well as the $s$-channel resonance excitation of a BSM dark sector messenger particle of different quantum numbers.
 The tree-level QED diagrams to the Bhabha process are shown in Figs. \hyperref[fig:FD]{1a} and \hyperref[fig:FD]{1b}.
 Projected on the basis of Eq.~\eqref{eq:expand} they yield the amplitudes:

 where $e$ is the electric charge.
-As the tree-level QED diagrams do not produce an imaginary part to the Bhabha scattering amplitude, $B_n$ is zero at tree-level in QED.
-The leading nonvanishing contribution arises from the term $\propto 2\text{Im}[\mathcal{M}_{\text{tree}}\mathcal{M}_{\text{1-loop}}^*]$, involving the tree-level amplitude and 1-loop corrections.
+As the tree-level QED diagrams do not contribute to the imaginary part of the Bhabha scattering amplitude, $B_n$ is zero at tree-level in QED.
+The leading nonvanishing contribution to the observable arises from the term $\propto 2\text{Im}[\mathcal{M}_{\text{tree}}\mathcal{M}_{\text{1-loop}}^*]$, involving the tree-level amplitude and 1-loop corrections.
 The relevant 1-loop diagrams generating these amplitudes are

-\begin{itemize} \item $s$-channel vacuum polarization with intermediate $e^+e^-$ loop, Fig. \hyperref[fig:FD]{1c}, \item $s$-channel vertex corrections on both the initial- and final-state fermion lines combined with the $t$-channel two-photon box diagrams, for which only the direct graph yields a nonzero imaginary part, Figs. \hyperref[fig:FD]{1d}-\hyperref[fig:FD]{f}, \item $s$-channel direct and crossed two-photon box diagrams, Figs. \hyperref[fig:FD]{1g} and \hyperref[fig:FD]{1h}. \end{itemize} All other one-loop diagrams have vanishing discontinuities and therefore do not contribute to $B_n$.
+\begin{itemize} \item $s$-channel vacuum polarization with intermediate $e^+e^-$ loop, Fig. \hyperref[fig:FD]{1c}, \item $s$-channel vertex corrections on both the initial- and final-state fermion lines combined with the $t$-channel two-photon box diagrams, for which only the direct graph yields a nonzero imaginary part, Figs. \hyperref[fig:FD]{1d}-\hyperref[fig:FD]{f}, \item $s$-channel direct and crossed two-photon box diagrams, Figs. \hyperref[fig:FD]{1g} and \hyperref[fig:FD]{1h}. \end{itemize} All other 1-loop diagrams have vanishing discontinuities and therefore do not contribute to $B_n$.
 A number of cancellations were found among the individual contributions.
 The vertex correction diagrams and $t$-channel box diagrams of Figs. \hyperref[fig:FD]{1d}-\hyperref[fig:FD]{f} require an infrared regulator, which cancels out when calculating their contribution to $B_n$, rendering it an infrared-safe observable.
 Furthermore, any logarithmic dependence on the electron mass cancels out in the final result.

-We calculated the relevant one-loop QED diagrams and projected them onto the Dirac basis in Eq. \eqref{eq:expand}.
-Our result for $B_n$ obtained from Eq.~(\ref{eq:Bn}) verifies the expression given in the literature~\cite{PhysRev.121.916}.
-In the ultra-relativistic limit the resulting QED expression at one-loop level can be written in the compact form:
+We calculated the relevant 1-loop QED diagrams and projected them onto the Dirac basis in Eq. \eqref{eq:expand}.
+Our result for $B_n$ obtained from Eq.~\eqref{eq:Bn} verifies the expression given in the literature~\cite{PhysRev.121.916}.
+In the ultra-relativistic limit the resulting QED expression at 1-loop level can be written in the compact form:

 with $\alpha \equiv e^2 /(4 \pi) \simeq 1/137$, and $x\equiv\sin{\left(\theta/2\right)}$.